efrecon/machinery/README.md

 #### swarm

-The command `swarm` will contact the swarm master in the cluster and print out its current status, i.e. the virtual machines that are registered within the master and their details.
+The command `swarm` will either schedule components to be run in the cluster or print out its current status.
+When called without arguments, `swarm` will print out current cluster status i.e. the virtual machines that are registered within the master and their details.

+Arguments to `swarm` should be one or several path to YAML files.  `machinery` recognises automatically two kinds of YAML files:

+* Compose projects files will be substituted for environment variables and sent to the master of the cluster.
+You will have to use labels or other scheduling techniques if you want to pinpoint specific machines where to run these components.

+* `machinery` also recognises list of indirections to compose project files.
+  These have exactly the same syntax as the [`compose` keys](#compose) of the regular YAML syntax.

 #### token